bancorprotocol/contracts-solidity/solidity/docgen/docs/converter/BancorConverter.md

 note that the owner needs to call acceptOwnership/acceptManagement on the new converter after the upgrade

-# Function `addConnector(contract IERC20Token _token, uint32 _weight, bool _enableVirtualBalance)` {#BancorConverter-addConnector-contract-IERC20Token-uint32-bool-}
+# Function `addReserve(contract IERC20Token _token, uint32 _ratio, bool _enableVirtualBalance)` {#BancorConverter-addReserve-contract-IERC20Token-uint32-bool-}
-defines a new connector for the token can only be called by the owner while the converter is inactive
+defines a new reserve for the token can only be called by the owner while the converter is inactive

 ## Parameters:
-- `_token`:                  address of the connector token
+- `_token`:                  address of the reserve token

-- `_weight`:                 constant connector weight, represented in ppm, 1-1000000
+- `_ratio`:                  constant reserve ratio, represented in ppm, 1-1000000

-- `_enableVirtualBalance`:   true to enable virtual balance for the connector, false to disable it
+- `_enableVirtualBalance`:   true to enable virtual balance for the reserve, false to disable it

-# Function `updateConnector(contract IERC20Token _connectorToken, uint32 _weight, bool _enableVirtualBalance, uint256 _virtualBalance)` {#BancorConverter-updateConnector-contract-IERC20Token-uint32-bool-uint256-}
+# Function `updateReserve(contract IERC20Token _reserveToken, uint32 _ratio, bool _enableVirtualBalance, uint256 _virtualBalance)` {#BancorConverter-updateReserve-contract-IERC20Token-uint32-bool-uint256-}
-updates one of the token connectors can only be called by the owner
+updates one of the token reserves can only be called by the owner

 ## Parameters:
-- `_connectorToken`:         address of the connector token
+- `_reserveToken`:           address of the reserve token

-- `_weight`:                 constant connector weight, represented in ppm, 1-1000000
+- `_ratio`:                  constant reserve ratio, represented in ppm, 1-1000000

-- `_enableVirtualBalance`:   true to enable virtual balance for the connector, false to disable it
+- `_enableVirtualBalance`:   true to enable virtual balance for the reserve, false to disable it

-- `_virtualBalance`:         new connector's virtual balance
+- `_virtualBalance`:         new reserve's virtual balance

-# Function `disableConnectorSale(contract IERC20Token _connectorToken, bool _disable)` {#BancorConverter-disableConnectorSale-contract-IERC20Token-bool-}
+# Function `disableReserveSale(contract IERC20Token _reserveToken, bool _disable)` {#BancorConverter-disableReserveSale-contract-IERC20Token-bool-}
-disables converting from the given connector token in case the connector token got compromised can only be called by the owner note that converting to the token is still enabled regardless of this flag and it cannot be disabled by the owner
+disables converting from the given reserve token in case the reserve token got compromised can only be called by the owner note that converting to the token is still enabled regardless of this flag and it cannot be disabled by the owner

 ## Parameters:
-- `_connectorToken`:  connector token contract address
+- `_reserveToken`:    reserve token contract address

 - `_disable`:         true to disable the token, false to re-enable it

-# Function `getConnectorBalance(contract IERC20Token _connectorToken) → uint256` {#BancorConverter-getConnectorBalance-contract-IERC20Token-}
+# Function `getReserveBalance(contract IERC20Token _reserveToken) → uint256` {#BancorConverter-getReserveBalance-contract-IERC20Token-}
-returns the connector's virtual balance if one is defined, otherwise returns the actual balance
+returns the reserve's virtual balance if one is defined, otherwise returns the actual balance

 ## Parameters:
-- `_connectorToken`:  connector token contract address
+- `_reserveToken`:    reserve token contract address